NChechulin/mipmap-1d/README.md

 Currently, the only idea for improvement is to introduce new averaging methods that are used in signal processing.
 Check [issue #1](https://github.com/NChechulin/mipmap-1d/issues/1) for details.

+Special thanks to @mkalte666 for providing initial inspiration to make this crate.